How Many Hours Of Sleep To Recover After Training Is Ideal?

 According to the American Academy of Sleep Medicine and Sleep Research Society, adults need a minimum of 7-9 hours of sleep per night.1Watson, N. F., Badr, M. S., Belenky, G., Bliwise, D. L., Buxton, O. M., Buysse, D., Dinges, D. F., Gangwisch, J., Grandner, M. A., Kushida, C., Malhotra, R. K., Martin, J. L., Patel, S. R., Quan, S., & Tasali, E. (2015).
 Recommended Amount of Sleep for a Healthy Adult: A Joint Consensus Statement of the American Academy of Sleep Medicine and Sleep Research Society.
 Sleep38(6), 843–844. https://doi.org/10.5665/sleep.4716

-You may need even more sleep per night if you are regularly engaging in high-intensity or high-volume strength training workouts.
+You may need even more sleep per night if you are regularly engaging in high-intensity or high-volume workouts.

 Even within the normal 7 to 9 hours of recommended sleep per night for non-athletes, some people function perfectly fine on less sleep (closer to 7 hours), while others need closer to 9 hours of sleep per night to feel their best.

-Aiming for 8-10 hours of sleep per night can be a good goal to facilitate recovery and support your strength training workouts.
+Aiming for 8-10 hours of sleep per night can be a good goal to facilitate recovery and support your training.

-Let’s look at why sleep is so important for supporting strength training workouts:
+Let’s look at why sleep is so important:

 An alarm clock and a person asleep in bed.

-Although most studies that have looked at the effects of sleep deprivation have focused mostly on cognitive changes in military or emergency services personnel, there have been some studies looking specifically at the effects of sleep deprivation on exercise performance.
+Although most studies examining the effects of sleep deprivation have focused primarily on cognitive changes in military or emergency services personnel, there have been some studies specifically investigating the impact of sleep deprivation on exercise performance.

-Many studies have looked at the impact of poor sleep on athletic performance, with almost all evidence suggesting that insufficient sleep decreases exercise performance in a variety of ways.
+Numerous studies have examined the impact of poor sleep on athletic performance, with nearly all evidence indicating that insufficient sleep negatively affects exercise performance in various ways.

 In addition to the sleep-deprived athletes having a shorter time to exhaustion, the researchers also found that the respiratory exchange ratio (RER) was significantly lower during the 20-minute VO2 testing run for the athletes who did not get enough sleep.